cvolcy/wispy-fog/README.md

 - **Multiple Model Support**: Choose between Gemini 3.0 Flash (fast, low latency) and Gemini 3.1 Pro (more capable)
 - **Interactive CLI**: Simple prompt-response interface
+- **Conversation Logging**: Requests and responses are saved to `transcript.jsonl` in JSONL format for later inspection
+- **Inspect Mode**: `--inspect` command shows a colored, human-readable view of the transcript file
 - **Modular Architecture**: Extensible provider system for easy addition of new LLM backends
-- **Configuration Management**: Environment-based configuration with dotenv support
+- **Configuration Management**: Environment-based configuration with dotenv support, including custom `OUTPUT_DIR` for transcripts
 - **Async Processing**: Built with Tokio for efficient asynchronous operations

 ## Architecture

-The application follows a clean, modular architecture:
+The application follows a clean, modular architecture and retains a flat project structure:

 ```
 src/